-What’s more, it’s important to consider the cost of interest on your student loans.
+What’s more, it’s important to consider the cost of interest when accepting student loans.
 As expensive as the sticker price of college already is, you’ll be paying even more than that if you end up taking years or decades to pay it all off.

 Finally, remember that scholarships will often list their total award amount, rather than their yearly amount.
 That means a $10,000 scholarship might not pay you $10,000 per year, but actually $2,500 per year spread out over four years.
 “Unless you thoroughly understand your financial aid offering, yearly costs can be easy to miscalculate.
 Also, remember that scholarships can be both one-time and renewable,” Fudge says.